quux00/go-lightly/README.md

 1. Go routines
 2. Synchronous (blocking) channels
-3. Asynchronous (non-blocking) channels
+3. Bounded, mostly asynchronous (non-blocking) channels
-4. A `select` operator that can reads the next available message from multiple channels
+4. A `select` operator that reads the next available message from multiple channels
 5. Timeout operations on channel read/writes/selects

 The go-lightly library provides all of these (plus a few extras) by wrapping features already provided in the JVM and Clojure.